 Throughout the year, the program will work with multiple forms of intelligence, somatic practices, and integrative expressive arts approaches to learning.
 Students will explore the practices of music, movement (such as dance or yoga), writing, drawing, and theater in order to cultivate the senses as well as the imagination and powers of expression.
 These practices will help us understand the deeper aspects of the human experience, which are the source of self-leadership, intentional living, and positive change.
 Students will also investigate the relationship between inner transformation and social change through engagement in community service.
 Students will read mythology, literature, and poetry while exploring ideas that continue to shape contemporary culture.
 We will also look to indigenous cultures to deepen our appreciation of often-overlooked wisdom and values.
 We will seek to develop a broader understanding of contemporary culture as a stepping stone to thinking critically about how today's dreams can become tomorrow's reality.

-Fields of Studyaesthetics community studies consciousness studies sociology writing
+Fields of Studyaesthetics community studies consciousness studies leadership studies sociology writing

-liberal arts, expressive arts, psychology, sociology, and cultural studies
+expressive arts, liberal studies, psychology, leadership, somatic studies, and cultural studies.